The Soul selects her own Society —

 Another post I read this morning was about disconnecting from unhealthy friendships.
 I confess that I have struggled with this one, because as a person of faith I feel that I am supposed to like everyone.
 The truth is that some people are just bad for us, and we may not be good for them either.
 In my case it is often something I cannot put my finger on, but all of the things add up to a relationship that just doesn’t work.

 I have a couple of friendships that I have stepped away from because I noticed that time or conversations with these individuals always left me feeling worse, never lifted up.
 Several years ago, I had what was meant to be a low-key birthday celebration with a few friends.
 I spent the entire evening waiting on them while they talked to each other, ignored me, except when making subtle and overt demands about food,drink and the like.
 I love being a hostess, but it felt all wrong.
+I should add here that the friendships had been difficult ones for quite some time, and I had many warning signs along the way.
+It was just seeing this vivid illustration of the uneven nature of the relationships that particular evening that provided clarity.
 After everyone had gone home, my husband jokingly commented that I needed new friends.
 He was right.

 This year, for my birthday, I invited four like minded women to celebrate with me.
 It was really one of the best nights of my life.
 Not because attention was directed toward me, but rather because it was so EASY.
 Conversation flowed in an organic and unforced manner, the food and coffee were good and we just WERE.
 It was a true hygge birthday which was my dream.